 Here are ten factors helping companies retain talent during a year that is already poised to be challenging:

 Company loyalty is on the decline as many people look to change their jobs within the next five years, with only 6% admitting they plan on staying in their current place of employment.

 The end/beginning of a year is usually when most people reflect on various aspects of their life, and it is not uncommon for employees to feel like they have stagnated or become disengaged at a company, which would make them more likely to quit.
 This is particularly true for HR employees, with a staggering 8 in 10 people saying they would leave a job where there was no development.

 Encourage Learning and Development

 Both learning and growth should be supported in a company to help employees improve and build their skills.
 A best practice approach to this is to provide 70% on the job learning, 20% learning from others, and 10% learning from structured training courses.
-Enabling employees to lead or participate in projects or initiatives or learn from mentors and colleagues is a key way to encourage engagement and learning.
+Enabling employees to lead or participate in projects or initiatives or learn from mentors, colleagues and an optimal Knowledge Management System is a key way to encourage engagement and learning.

 Improve Work-Life Balance

 This year, work-life balance remains a pivotal factor for many employees who have spent time with family over the festive period.
 Flexible working options have become one of the most popular benefits offered by businesses, with 63% of employees preferring it other benefits that may be offered.

 Consider offering top performers a little flexibility to work around their schedules, or an earlier finish once a week during the summer months to help retain valuable team members who could be otherwise tempted to leave.

 Although there are various methods to boost employee satisfaction without a pay rise, it does make up for a large proportion of contentment within a job.
 Take some time to review your pay structure and never fill